sunithasomanna/ODIM/plugin-dell/README.md

 For deploying the Dell plugin and adding the plugin to the Resource Aggregator for ODIM framework, refer to the "Deploying the Dell plugin" section in the [Resource Aggregator for Open Distributed Infrastructure Management™ Readme](https://github.com/ODIM-Project/ODIM/tree/development#readme).

-## API accessibility

-The plugin layer uses JSON as the primary data format for communication.
-Standardizing on a well-known data-interchange format ensures consistency among plugins and simplifies the task for plugin developers.
-The API service uses [HATEOAS \(Hypermedia as the Engine of Application State\)](https://restfulapi.net/hateoas/) principles to link resources using the `href` key.

-The API service under the plugin layer uses token-based authentication for securing the platform.
-The token-based authentication is applicable to:

--   The authentication information flowing from the aggregator to the plugin where the aggregator is authenticated.

--   The data flowing from the plugin to the aggregator where the aggregator is authenticated.

-The plugin currently uses credentials of the client for authenticating the same.

-Data on the wire is encrypted using TLS and is not sent out as cleartext.
-For this, the plugin exposes a CA signed certificate for the clients to authenticate itself.
-The plugins communicate primarily with the aggregator.
-To gather resource information, they can also communicate with another plugin through the north-bound APIs provided by the aggregator.
-For plugin-to-plugin communication, the aggregator defines a plugin role to set and allows permissions for plugins to communicate with other plugins.

-API operations must adhere to the standard Restful API rules—Ensure that the API operations are not idempotent and concurrent.
-APIs can, in selective cases, implement capabilities to use subresources, filtering, sorting, and other value additions effectively.
-Return codes are fully in compliance with HTTP.
-A core objective of the plugin layer is to be able to perform many different operations using the primary HTTP operations —GET, PUT, POST, and DELETE.

-The primary media type for plugin content is `Application/json`.
-The future releases may have other media types and custom media types.

 ## Naming conventions

 -   `PascalCase` is used for all naming requirements within the plugin.
 It includes the plugin, the resources it contains, functions it implements, and the variables it defines.